kprasadvnsi/tang-doc/content/getting-started/Getting-to-Blinky/_index.en.md

 draft: false
 ---

 Blinky example is good way to test the setup.
-Following example will blink the Tang's onboard RGB LED.
+Following example will blink the Tang Primer's onboard RGB LED.

 Get blinky example code from github.com